Center for Advanced Study in the Behavioral Sciences at Stanford University

-The Center for Advanced Study in the Behavioral Sciences (CASBS) is an interdisciplinary research institution at Stanford University.
+The Center for Advanced Study in the Behavioral Sciences at Stanford University (CASBS) is an independent research institute of the Policy and Social Sciences Academic Units at Stanford University.
+The center is located in Palo Alto, California, United States.

 Established with a founding grant from the Ford Foundation, the Center began operations in 1954 with a purpose "to increase knowledge of factors which influence or determine human conduct, and extend such knowledge for the maximum benefit of individuals and society."
 The Center hosts fellows from throughout the world, organizes multi-year projects addressing societal challenges and advancing research methods, and disseminates knowledge about social and behavioral science.

 CASBS fellows are drawn from a variety of fields, including "the five core social and behavioral disciplines of anthropology, economics, political science, psychology, and sociology".
 In recent decades, the Center has also hosted legal scholars, humanists, public policy practitioners, philosophers, medical researchers and practitioners, and technology experts among others.
-CASBS fellows over the years include 30 Nobel laureates, 52 MacArthur fellows, and one U.S. Supreme Court justice.
+CASBS fellows over the years include more than 30 Nobel laureates, 52 MacArthur fellows, and 1 U.S. Supreme Court justice.